-3.1.3.1 Primary (hot-swappable) microSD card - new style
+3.1.3.1 External microSD card - new style

 The upper surface of the Minimus2 has a waterproof screw-in card-holder that is sealed by an O-ring.

 To insert or replace a microSD card, proceed as follows:

 1. Rotate the card-holder in an anti-clockwise direction, unscrewing it from the body of the digitiser.